Roasted sweet potatoes! On a salad.

 Genius, right?
 I’m not really sure what else I need to do to get you on board with this new lunch recipe.

 Strangely, salad isn’t a lunch option I pack very often.
-Usually salads that taste really good need a lot of different ingredients to make them less boring—which in the past, has been more easily prepared at home for dinner.
-I like salads with cold lettuce and warm ingredients on top, plus I like the lettuce to be tossed in dressing and that just sounds like waaaaay too much work for me to do over lunch!
+Usually, salads that taste really good need a lot of different ingredients to make them less boring—which in the past has been more easily prepared at home for dinner.
+I like salads with cold lettuce and warm ingredients on top, plus I like the lettuce to be tossed in dressing, and that sounds like waaaaay too much work for me to do over lunch!

 …I’m starting to think that lazy is the meal plan culprit at work here.

-Last week I brought this salad to work and had a delicious meal with no hassle at all!
+Last week I brought this detox paleo power salad with lemon chia vinaigrette dressing to work and had a delicious meal with no hassle at all!
 Except for some extra Tupperware and dishes.
 I even got several compliments from my co-workers about bringing in delicious looking homemade food.
 Per usual.
 (I’ll toot my own horn on that one!)
 It’s like a gourmet salad from Panera Bread at a fraction of the cost.
 Win!

-Vinaigrette dressings have definitely been the way to go whenever we’re wanting a salad.
-Actually, they’re almost the only way to go, since ranch and other like dressings are no-gos on the Paleo Diet.
+Vinaigrette dressings have definitely been the way to go whenever we want a salad.
+Actually, they’re almost the only way to go since ranch, and other like dressings are no-gos on the Paleo Diet.
 I’m very particular when it comes to vinaigrette dressings, and this lemon chia vinaigrette has been my favorite so far!
 And it pairs very well with this cleverly-named Paleo Power Salad.
-It’s a super filling, super nutritious recipe unlike many salads you’ll find in a food court.
+It’s a super filling, super nutritious recipe, unlike many salads you’ll find in a food court.